What is Vancomycin?

 - Ringing in the ears

-The common side effects don’t need any medical attention and will disappear as your body gets adjusted to the dosage.
-But if you are facing any kind of serious or rare side effects then immediately seek medical attention.
+Common side effects do not usually require medical attention and will disappear as your body adjusts to the dosage.
+If you experience serious or rare side effects, seek medical attention immediately.

 Precautions

-- Tell your doctor or pharmacist if you are allergic to vancomycin or if you have any other allergies before using it.
-Active components in this product may cause allergic reactions or other complications.
+- Inform your doctor or pharmacist if you are allergic to vancomycin or have any other allergies before using it.

-- Tell your doctor or pharmacist about your medical history, especially if you have kidney problems, hearing problems, or stomach, intestinal problems before taking this medication.
+- Discuss your medical history, especially if you have kidney problems, hearing problems, or stomach and intestinal problems before taking this medication.

-- Vancomycin may impair the effectiveness of live bacterial vaccines (such as typhoid vaccine).
-Unless your doctor instructs you otherwise, do not have any immunizations or vaccinations while taking this medication.
+- Vancomycin may impair the effectiveness of live bacterial vaccines (such as the typhoid vaccine).
+Avoid immunizations or vaccinations while taking this medication unless directed otherwise by your doctor.

 - This medication should not be used during pregnancy.
 Consult your doctor.

-- This medication is excreted in breast milk.
-Before breastfeeding, talk to your doctor.
+- Vancomycin is excreted in breast milk.
+Consult your doctor before breastfeeding.

 Interactions